-While Radical Decency finds its essential elaboration, and offers its greatest rewards, when the conversation shifts to the second, “what to do about it” goal, goal one is, nevertheless, crucial to the overall project.
-Many of the processes by which the culture’s predominant values infiltrate and take over our lives are so subtle and so thoroughly interwoven into our habitual ways of thinking that – absent a systematic effort to understand them – they are and will remain, quite literally, invisible.
-And being invisible, their profound effect on our lives and world will go unnoticed and unaddressed.
+Radical Decency offers its greatest rewards when the conversation shifts to goal 2: How to actually live differently.
+But goal 1, understanding the challenge we face, is also crucial.
+Many of the processes by which the culture’s predominant values infiltrate and take over our lives are so subtle and so thoroughly interwoven into our habitual ways that, absent a systematic effort to understand them, they are invisible.
+And being unseen and unacknowledged, they’re almost entirely immune to change.

-With this thought in mind, we need to be constantly on the alert for people who offer these deepening understandings; thinkers who, when we find them, provoke this reaction:
+With this thought in mind, we need to be constantly on the alert for people who offer insight into these hidden mechanisms; thinkers who, when we find them, provoke this reaction:

-“Wow, I never thought of that but now that you explain it, it seems so obvious!
+“Wow, I never thought of that!
+But now that you explain it, it seems so obvious!
 It’s been hiding out, in plain site, my entire life, deeply influencing my outlook and choices.
 Thank you for expanding and altering my perspective.
-Now that it’s on my radar screen – now that exists – maybe I/we can do something about it.”
+Now that it’s on my radar screen – now that it exists – maybe I/we can do something about it.”

-- Money as an idea and the role it plays in our lives.
+1. Money’s essence and the role this idea plays in our lives.

 The one thing that most closely resembles the divine is money.
 It is an invisible, immortal force that steers all things, omnipotent and limitless, an ‘invisible hand’ that, it is said, makes the world go round.
 Yet money today is an abstraction, usually mere bits in a computer, far removed from materiality and exempt from nature’s most important laws, for it does not decay and return to the soil as all other things do.
 Instead, it bears the properties of eternal preservation and everlasting increase.

 Needless to say, invulnerability in any guise is an unattainable fantasy.
 No amount of money can shield us from disappointment, fear, anxiety, aging and death.
-But when the story that propels our obsessive pursuit of financial security is implicit and unnamed, our ability to resist it is greatly reduced.
-For this reason, Eisenstein’s ability to name it and explain its consequences is a great gift: An essential, empowering prelude to action.
+But failing to identify this story of money’s omnipotence and immortality, our ability to resist its effects is greatly reduced.
+For this reason, Eisenstein’s insight is a great gift: An essential, empowering prelude to action.

 Eisenstein’s next great insight, for me, is his deconstruction of interest.
 I have always assumed that, short of usurious excess, interest is a value free mechanism.
 “Of course,” if you lend or invest your money, you should receive a fair return.
-But, as Eisenstein points out, certain things inevitably result when interest is at the center of our conception of money and economics.
+But, as Eisenstein points out, certain things inevitably result when interest is central to our understanding of money.

-As you can see, so long as interest is charged for the use of money, the pressure to create new monetized sources of value – to pay this third party, now injected into this “fair value for fair value” exchange between two parties – will be never ending.
-And the continual generation of new value results in an ever-growing economy that, in turn, requires the generation of more and more monetized wealth, to pay the interest owed on its ever-expanding pool of capital/money.
+As you can see, so long as interest is charged for the use of money, the pressure to create new controllable and monetize-able sources of value – in order to pay this third party, now injected into exchange – will be never ending.
+After all, the lenders will always be pushing for new deals, as will the buyers who need them to pay the ever-expanding amount of interest they owe.

-When this system first emerged – and for many centuries thereafter – this monetization process was largely limited to land, natural resources, and industrial and agricultural labor.
-But now that the system has grown to rule the world, the process has become all encompassing.
+When it first emerged – and for many centuries thereafter – this monetization process was largely limited to land, natural resources, and industrial and agricultural labor.
+But now this system has become all encompassing.
 In today’s world, we monetize even such inherently human gifts such as story telling and music – through copyright laws – and (even more perversely) friendship and emotional support – through the rise, in the 20th century, of professions such as psychotherapy and coaching.

-As Eisenstein points out, this process is deeply destructive of our sense of community and connectedness.
+As Eisenstein points out, this process of ever expanding monetization is deeply destructive of our sense of community and connectedness.
 Buying something that was once freely given – like a song or a sympathetic ear – cripples our sense of mutuality.
-You have given me a commodity, not a gift, and having paid for it I owe you nothing more.
+You’ve given me a commodity, not a gift, and having paid for it I owe you nothing more.

-It also feeds an attitude of reckless indifference to our own well-being and that of others.
+It also feeds an attitude of reckless indifference to our own well being and that of others.
 Because the consuming imperative is to convert every resource into a saleable commodity, we mindlessly exploit each other and the environment, and work ever more demanding hours at spirit-deadening jobs that promote these avaricious ends.

 A final perspective expanding insight, offered by Eisenstein, is his discussion of currency; that is, the stuff we refer to as money.
 We take for granted that money is something that only national or supra-national governments can issue.
 And yet that too, like are assumptions about money and interest, is a social convention that seems inevitable and “right” only because it has been in place for so long.